xbazzi/website/source/_blog/rvo.blade.md

 If you've used C++17's `std::optional`, you might have code that resembles the above.
 But is this the proper way of returning an `optional`?
 Let's reason about it:
 1)   We call the `MyType` default constructor
 2)   Then we call the optional copy constructor _implicitly_ with the `MyType` value.
 Wait, but then are we constructing two objects?
-One `optional` and one `MyType`?
+One `std::optional` and one `MyType`?
 3)   No, that can't be...
 We must be constructing the `MyType` r-value inside the optional.
-But then that means the `optional` had to be constructed prior...
+But then that means the `std::optional` had to be constructed prior...

 After going throught these mental gymnastics, you might reach the conclusion that there are technically *two* constructions.
-And reasonably so, you might also assume that the compiler will optimize them both into a single in-place construction of an `optional` with the corresponding `MyType` object (somehow).
+And reasonably so, you might also assume that the compiler will optimize them both into a single in-place construction of an `std::optional` with the corresponding `MyType` object (somehow).
 Unfortunately, in true CPP fashion, this couldn't be further from the truth.

 Let's replace our `get_mytype` function with something a little more useful.
 To help us get some insight into the object lifetime, let's write a function that returns a canonical `Lifetime` [tracker](https://github.com/xbazzi/programmatic-playground/blob/master/cpp/my_std_lib/Lifetime.cc):